TatuLund/hilla-demo/README.md

 - Using static resources from serves (see the flags in language-switch)
 - Using renderer with vaadin-select (see language-switch)
 - Example of class name generator with vaadin-grid
+- How to integrate 3rd party library, see currency-field.ts

 ## Before running